-Furthermore, Denmark has signed a mutual agreement with Finland, Iceland, Norway and Sweden on legal assistance and some bilateral agreements on mutual legal assistance.
+Furthermore, Denmark has signed a mutual agreement with Finland, Iceland, Norway and Sweden on legal assistance in criminal matters and some bilateral agreements on mutual legal assistance in criminal matters.

 2. Stationing of armed forces on foreign territory

 2.1 Provide information on stationing of your States armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law.